-- Differences in the perspective endemic to the various computing disciplines.
-Each of the computing disciplines has its own unique perspective and agenda, as characterized in Sections 2.2 and 2.3, above. - Differences in the meanings attached to seemingly identical terms.
-While each computing discipline includes coverage of numerous computing topics, the existence of discipline-specific perspectives has the effect of attaching different meanings to the same term.
-For example, while each discipline requires study of programming fundamentals, networking, operating systems, etc., the precise set of knowledge and skills associated with these topics varies, sometimes widely, among the disciplines.
-This issue is addressed more fully in Sections 3.2 and 3.3 and in Table 3.3. - Differences in the latitude for studying optional topics.
-Despite efforts to make each of the five discipline-specific curriculum reports international in scope, most are implicitly oriented to the American system of defining undergraduate degree programs.
-In the American system, the amount of technical study that can be required for a degree program in most subjects is significantly limited.
-Such limitations affect all computing degree programs equally.
-In addition to this generic U.S. constraint, some computing degree programs must devote a greater portion of their limited resources to specific topics, which in turn limits how much freedom is available to study computing topics that are not required for the degree.
+- differences in the perspective endemic to the various computing disciplines.
+Each of the computing disciplines has its own unique perspective and agenda as characterized in Sections 2.2 and 2.3. - differences in the meanings attached to seemingly identical terms.
+While each computing discipline includes coverage of numerous computing topics, discipline-specific perspectives have the effect of attaching different meanings to the same term.
+For example, while each discipline requires study of mathematical foundations, programming fundamentals, networking, operating systems, etc., the precise set of knowledge and skills associated with these topics varies-sometimes widely-among the disciplines.
+This issue is addressed more fully in Sections 3.2 and 3.3 and in Table 3.3.
+In light of the inconsistent use of terms, the only certain way to be clear about what a given topic area means for a given computing discipline is to consult the curriculum volume for that discipline. - differences in the latitude for studying optional topics.
+Despite efforts to make each of the five discipline-specific curriculum reports international in scope, most are implicitly oriented to the U.S. system of defining undergraduate degree programs.
+In the U.S. system, the amount of technical study required for a degree program in most subjects is limited by the requirement to have a significant general education component in all degree programs.
+Such limitations affect all computing degree programs.
+In addition to this generic U.S. constraint, some computing degree programs must devote a greater portion of their limited resources to specific topics which, in turn, limits how much freedom is available to study computing topics that are not required for the degree.
 For example, degree programs in computer engineering must devote significant study to topics required by (a) the engineering profession, and (b) the CE emphasis on hardware-related topics.
 This curtails how much study CE students may devote to optional computing topics.
-Degree programs in information systems face similar limitations due the requirement that IS students study business and organizational topics.
-The fact that not all computing disciplines have equal flexibility places constraints on degree programs that are difficult to translate in any precise or formal way into our schema of "min" and "max" topical coverage.
+Degree programs in information systems face similar limitations due to the requirement that IS students study business and organizational topics.
+The fact that not all computing disciplines have equal flexibility places constraints on degree programs that are difficult to translate in any precise way into our schema of min and max topical coverage.